ahmedghanem00/tesseract-ocr/README.md

 # Licence

 Package is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+For more info, You can take a look at the [License File](LICENSE).